hamsternz/collatz_miner/README.md

 * If it is odd then multiply by three and add one
 * Repeat these two steps on the current result.

-The conjecture is that if you repeat this over and over, ALL numbers will end up becoming one.
+The conjecture is that if you repeat this over and over, ALL numbers will be reduced to 1, and then cycle 1, 4, 2 over and over.

 Apparently it is known to about 2x10^20 that this is true, but it has not been proven for all numbers